 The South African water quality guidelines for marine aquaculture (DWAF ,1995) are currently also under review and were therefore not considered in this assessment.

 The country has a classification system for shellfish under control of the Department responsible for fisheries, but this classification system is related to concentration in flesh (as summarized in Table A.19) (RSA DFFE, 2021).

-Table A.19Summary of South Africa's QTs (flesh) for shellfish water categories (RSA DFFE, 2021).
-Category Microbiological standard (water quality) Approved (A) Sanitary survey concludes that harvesting for direct human consumption may take place at any time provided temporary closure is not in effect due to adverse pollution or biotoxin events.
-E. coli MPN not exceed 230 MPN per 100 g of flesh and intravalvular liquid in 80% of samples.
-No sample may exceed 700 E. coli per 100 g of flesh and intravalvular liquid.
+Category Microbiological standard (water quality) Sanitary survey concludes that harvesting for direct human consumption may take place at any time provided temporary closure is not in effect due to adverse pollution or biotoxin events.
+Approved (A) • E. coli MPN not exceed 230 MPN per 100 g of flesh and intravalvular liquid in 80% of samples. ., No sample may exceed 700 E. coli per 100 g of flesh and intravalvular liquid.
 Flesh not to contain hazardous concentrations of toxic substances that exceed regulatory limits.
-Restricted (B) Sanitary survey concludes that harvesting for direct human consumption is restricted, can only be harves ed for depuration or relaying.
-E. coli MPN not exceed 4,600 MPN per 100 g of flesh and intravalvular liquid in 90% of samples.
+Sanitary survey concludes that harvesting for direct human consumption is restricted, can only be harvest ed for depuration or relaying.
+Restricted (B) • E. coli MPN not exceed 4,600 MPN per 100 g of flesh and intravalvular liquid in 90% of samples.
 No sample may exceed 14,000 E. coli per 100 g of flesh and intravalvular liquid.
 Flesh not to contain hazardous concentrations of toxic substances that exceed regulatory limits.
-Prohibited (C) Shellfish not to be harvested, either for direct human consumption, depuration, relaying or further processing if any of the following exist: No current sanitary survey or annual evaluation report.
-Sanitary survey indicates levels of microbiological pollution exceeding restricted area limits referred.
-Sanitary survey or other data indicate contamination of shellfish with heavy metals, radionuclides, pesticides or other hazardous chemicals that exceed the regulatory limits.
-Petrochemical contamination also considered a food hazard.
+Shellfish not to be harvested, either for direct human consumption, depuration, relaying or further processing if any of the following exist: No current sanitary survey or annual evaluation report.
+Prohibited (C) Sanitary survey indicates levels of microbiological pollution exceeding restricted area limits referred.
+Trombited (C) Sanitary survey or other data indicate contamination of shellfish with heavy metals, radionuclides, pesticides or other hazardous chemicals that exceed the regulatory limits.
+Petrochemical contaminationals of also considered a food hazard.
 Pollution sources may unpredictably contaminate the shellfish.